St. Francis Institute of Technology

 St. Francis Institute of Technology (SFIT) in Mumbai, India, is an engineering college named after Francis of Assisi, the 12th-century Italian saint.
-The college is accredited by the ISO, National Board of Accreditation, approved by the AICTE and is affiliated to the University of Mumbai.
+The college is accredited by the ISO and the National Board of Accreditation, approved by the AICTE, and affiliated with the University of Mumbai.

-The college is run by the Society of Franciscan Brothers, with special consideration given to Roman Catholic students.
+The college is managed by the Society of Franciscan Brothers, with special consideration given to Roman Catholic students.
 It offers undergraduate, post-graduate, and doctoral courses in engineering.
-It is the first Catholic technical institute in India to acquire minority status.
+It is the first Catholic Technical Institute in India to acquire 'minority status.'